will-wda/overcloud-stig/README.md

 Copy the templates folder into your current templates

-You need to have the following packages installed for this to work properly
+You need to have the following packages installed for this to work properly The image is expected to be build on a functional director.

     sudo yum -y install libguestfs-xfs libguestfs-tools

 Add to following to your deployment script